Orchestrated automation platforms enhance the power of IBM i systems

 That said, IBM has faltered a bit compared to newer players on the software side.
-IBM’s native tool for scheduling jobs is the IBM Advanced Job Scheduler, or AJS.
+IBM’s traditional native tool for scheduling jobs is the IBM Advanced Job Scheduler, or AJS.
 AJS dates to at least the early 1990s, and it was a powerful tool when it first arrived on the scene.
 But newer players offering more full-featured automation orchestration platforms have largely outpaced the IBM Advanced Job Scheduler.

 Relying on AJS eats up precious work hours and drives up costs.
 IT staff must devote time and energy to monitoring the system and executing the many manual interactions AJS requires.
 Not to mention, IT staff will quickly begin to resent the after-hours calls necessary to resolve AJS errors.